elamaran619/amazon-quicksight-user-guide/doc_source/working-with-calculations.md

 ### Adding a Table Calculation<a name="add-a-calculation"></a>

 Use the following procedure to add a table calculation to a pivot table\.

-**Note**
-Applying a table calculation changes the data type of the cell values if the data type doesn't make sense with the applied calculation\.
-For example, if you apply the **Rank** function to a numeric field that you modified to use a currency data type, the cell values display as integers rather than currency\.
-Similarly, if you apply the **Percent difference** function instead, the cell values display as percentages rather than currency\.
-For more information about changing field data types in an analysis, see [Changing a Field Data Type](changing-an-analysis-field-data-type.md)\.

 1. Expand the **Field wells** pane by choosing the expand icon\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/expand-field-wells.png)